coreyb-git/spotify-player.nvim/README.md

-Operate the spotify-player command line program within NeoVim by the commands:
+Operate the spotify-player CLI/TUI program within NeoVim using the commands:

 ```
 :SpotifyPlayPause